Faucaria felina subsp. tuberculosa (Rolfe) L.E.Groen

 Mesembryanthemum tuberculosum, Faucaria tuberculosa

 Faucaria felina subsp. tuberculosa, also known as Faucaria tuberculosa, is a clump-forming, perennial succulent up to 6 inches (15 cm) tall.
 The leaves are in opposite pairs, dark green, scattered in rough white tubercles over the upper surface, and edged with soft white structures that look like teeth.
-They are ovate-triangular in the top view, up to 1 inch (2,5 cm) long, up to 0.8 inch (2 cm) wide.
+They are ovate-triangular in the top view, up to 1 inch (2,5 cm) long, up to 0.8 inches (2 cm) wide.
 Flowers are yellow, daisy-like, yellow and up to 1.6 inches (4 cm) in diameter.